Ai Accountant

 "Our clients are too complex for automation."

-The complexity is usually in the judgment layer — interpreting financials, advising on structure, managing relationships.
-The data layer beneath it — reconciliation, categorization, report generation — is almost always repetitive and automatable.
+The data layer beneath it (reconciliation, transaction categorization, report generation) is almost always repetitive and automatable.
 Most firms overestimate how much of their work requires judgment and underestimate how much is just data handling.

 "We'll lose the personal touch."

-The opposite is more often true.
-When accountants aren't buried in reconciliation, they have more time for client conversations.
-Firms that invest in automation typically report stronger client relationships, not weaker ones, because their team is less stressed and more available for strategic discussions.
+Firms that invest in automation typically report stronger client relationships, not weaker ones.
+Their team is less stressed and more available for strategic discussions.

 "The technology is expensive and hard to implement."